MetaMask/metamask-mobile/app/component-library/components/AvatarToken/README.md

-# TokenAvatar
+# AvatarToken

-TokenAvatar is a component that renders an avatar based on the user selected network.
+AvatarToken is a component that renders a token image.
 This component is based on the [BaseAvatar](../BaseAvatar/BaseAvatar.tsx) component.

 ## Props